CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A23 system monitoring

-The server system SHOULD be integrated into a suitable system monitoring or monitoring concept, which continuously monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.
+The server system SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.

 #### SYS.1.1.A24 security checks

-Server systems SHOULD undergo regular security testing that verifies compliance with security requirements and identifies any vulnerabilities that may exist.
+Server systems SHOULD undergo regular security testing to verify compliance with security requirements and to identify any vulnerabilities that may exist.
 This SHOULD be especially true for systems with external interfaces.
 In view of indirect attacks on infected systems in their own network, however, internal server systems SHOULD also be checked in defined cycles.
 It SHOULD be checked if the security checks are also automated, eg. B. by means of suitable scripts can be realized.

 #### SYS.1.1.A25 Regulated decommissioning of a server

 When decommissioning a server SHOULD ensure that no important data that may be stored on the disks are lost, and that no sensitive data is left behind.
 It SHOULD give an overview of what data is stored on the server.
 It SHOULD also be ensured that services offered by the server have been taken over by another server, if necessary.
-It SHOULD create a checklist that can be processed when a server is decommissioned.
+It SHOULD create a checklist that can be processed when decommissioning a server.
 This checklist SHOULD include at least aspects of data backup, migration of services and the subsequent secure deletion of all data.

 ### 3.3 Requirements for increased protection requirements